puppetlabs/puppetlabs-docker/README.md

 ## Overview

-The Puppet docker module installs, configures, and manages [Docker](https://github.com/docker/docker) from the [Docker repository](https://docs.docker.com/installation/) or from the [EPEL on RedHat](https://docs.docker.io/en/latest/installation/rhel/) based distributions.
+The Puppet docker module installs, configures, and manages [Docker](https://github.com/docker/docker) from the [Docker repository](https://docs.docker.com/installation/).
+It supports the latest [Docker CE (Community Edition)](https://www.docker.com/community-edition) as well legacy releases.

+With new naming convention of the Docker packages, this module now differentiates between by prefacing any params referring to the release with `_ce` or `_engine`.
+There are examples of this through the README.

 ## Description